meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 * **Relational emptiness** → null vectors with structure but no substance.
 * **Accessibility limits** → the distinction between ideal points (formal) and singularities (inaccessible).

 Conformal Geometric Algebra thus provides a framework where Aristotle, Aquinas, and Nāgārjuna each “fix” part of the structure of temporality, but none exhausts it.

-### 8. Transition to Chapter III

 Aristotle gives us direction, Aquinas gives us convergence, and Buddhism gives us emptiness.
 Together they sketch a geometry of time awaiting formal articulation.
 Chapter III will show how these insights take mathematical shape within Conformal Geometric Algebra, where the metaphors of ends, infinities, and emptiness become **precise constructions**.

 <BR><BR><BR>
 ---

 # Chapter III: Mathematical Foundations of Time

-### From Philosophical Insight to Mathematical Precision
+### From Philosophy to Mathematics

 Our study of Aquinas, Aristotle, and Buddhist philosophy revealed remarkable convergences.
 Each tradition sees temporal structure as relational rather than substantial, directional rather than merely sequential, and hierarchical rather than uniform.